Le-Gris/h-arc/README.md

 ## Dataset

-The H-ARC dataset consists of several CSV files containing different aspects of human performance on the Abstraction and Reasoning Corpus (ARC) tasks.
+The H-ARC dataset consists of several CSV files containing different aspects of human performance on ARC tasks.

 All files are in CSV format.
 The main files include: